 This work naturally brings a sense of community where we commune with ourselves & the dancing community.
 We have the opportunity to become aligned with our natural essential sense of self.
 This can be at times deeply moving, catalytic, transforming and ordinary.

 It is great when the class is smooth, enjoyable and easy and you feel in sync with what is being offered.
-However, as in life this will not always be the case.
-The invitation is to position yourself so that you can be responsible for what arises in you and use it all as fuel for your dance exploration & your personal growth.
+However, as in life, this will not always be the case.
+The invitation is to position yourself so that you can be responsible for what arises in you, the challenges as well as the joy, and use it all as fuel for your dance exploration & your personal growth.

 Everybody came for a first time.
 If you can, speak to someone (or two or three) at the end of the session, especially if you notice that you're feeling anything (shy, weird, exhilarated, etc).
 Ask questions, tell them how you are.

 Please don't use this space to actively seek a partner, sometimes people meet on the dance floor, a relationship may or may not follow.
 However, part of holding a safe & permissive atmosphere is to hold the understanding that what happens on the dance floor, is generally for the dance floor.
-It is a circumstance where we practice dancing with what arises, all of it!
-We are exploring & practicing & we touch our vulnerabilities and open to ourselves & each other non-verbally.
+It is a circumstance where we practice dancing with what arises, all of it, as a practice for life.
+We are exploring & we touch our vulnerabilities and open to ourselves & each other non-verbally.
 Just because you have a great dance with someone does not mean that you will necessarily get on as personalities.
 Please be sensitive and respectful with each other.
 I know how busy the mind can be creating agendas and 'what ifs'.
-Try to be in the moment, breath, move, follow your physicality, get fascinated by your own dance, let go, fall in love, explore fully & keep letting the head stuff go.
+Try to be in the moment, breath, move, follow your physicality, get fascinated by your own dance, let go, fall in love, let go more, explore fully & keep letting the head stuff go.

 Please do not use drugs or alcohol before or during or after class.